dypsilon/frontend-dev-bookmarks/README.md

     + [Learn HTML5, CSS3, and Responsive WebSite Design in One Go](http://javascriptissexy.com/learn-html5-css3-and-responsive-web-site-design-in-one-go/)
     + [Codecademy](http://codecademy.com): Learn to code interactively, for free.
     + [Codeschool](https://www.codeschool.com/) teaches web technologies in the comfort of your browser with video lessons, coding challenges, and screencasts.
-    + [TheExpressiveWeb](http://beta.theexpressiveweb.com/): This site by Adobe is a resource and showcase of some of the newest, and most expressive features being added to the web today.
     + [Treehouse](http://teamtreehouse.com/): Learn HTML, CSS, iPhone apps and more.
     + [General Assembly Dash](https://dash.generalassemb.ly): Learn HTML, CSS, and Javascript through fun projects you do in your browser.
 + Architecture